 You might also want to consider implementing in-app messaging or chat support to provide real-time assistance during the onboarding process.
 By allowing users to reach out to your support team for immediate help, you demonstrate your commitment to user satisfaction and ensure that users feel supported throughout their journey with your connected software.

 Implementing the strategies we’ve shared here will allow you to create an onboarding experience that leaves a lasting positive impression on users - and set your connected software up for long-term success.
-If you'd like a more in depth look at the in's and out's of connected software, make sure to take a look at our Guide to IoT Software Development,
+If you'd like a more in depth look at the in's and out's of connected software, make sure to take a look at our Guide to IoT Software Development, and be sure to check out 5 Common Mistakes Made During the IoT Software Development Process

 If you’re currently working on a connected project, and could use the help of an experienced IoT software development team, please feel free to reach out - we’d love to chat!